banyanlogic/website/insights.md

 <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=sCcL4y7YvESdCVcMcTuu4OIitblMf7hIhnaXAD0Y67FUQk1DUUIxNTFPTDRTMDdMTlkxOEtTVTRIVy4u" target="_blank">Here is the link to the latest A.R.T. and Security (c) Coarse Grain Score v1 calculator form</a>.
 A more detailed calculator will be released soon.

 ### Visual
-Summary of <em>The A.R.T. and Security - Lifecycles Impacting Security</em> is included below.
+Summary of The A.R.T. and Security - Lifecycles Impacting Security is included below.

 ![A.R.T. and Security - Lifecycle](/assets/images/artlc.jpg)